benhutchins/docker-mediawiki/README.md

 # How to use this image

-    docker run --name some-mediawiki --link some-mysql:mysql -v /var/shared:/var/www-shared/html:rw -d benhutchins/mediawiki
+    docker run --name some-mediawiki --link some-mysql:mysql -v /local/data/path:/data:rw -d benhutchins/mediawiki

 Partial explanation of arguments:

  - `--link` allows you to connect this container with a database container.
 See `Configure Database` below for more details.
  - `-v` is used to mount a shared folder with the container.
 If provided, you can place your `LocalSettings.php` inside this folder.
 All files and images uploaded to the wiki will also be placed within an `images` folder of this shared volume.
+By default the shared bath must be mounted to `/data` on the container, you can change this using by using `-e MEDIAWIKI_SHARED=/new/data/path`.

  Having troubling accessing your MediaWiki server?
 See `Accessing MediaWiki` below for help.